SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 generate them, have some consistent way of naming them, and we'll be able to choose our _exact_ needed app for a user, rather than a lot of extra weight for other users.

+Quick Note: Old IEs can be fickle with inlining a lot of CSS.
+Just test your stuff and if it breaks, just fall back to link tag injection for oldIEs.

 ## The Scout File

 This post actually started out as a means to solidify this term.
 Turns out I am a bit more long-winded than I anticipated.